opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 depth.
 An example of this would be a maximum depth of 40.3m.
 The last layer would be 0.3m instead of 0.5m.

-An important note is that the Jython processor attempts to retrieve a value for each water temperature profile that is at the starting time.
-In the event that it cannot retrieve a value from the time series, the Jython processor will adjust the retrieval time to utilize the time series’ interval offset, and again attempt to retrieve the initial profile temperatures.
+An important note is that the algorithm attempts to retrieve a value for each water temperature profile that is at the starting time.
+In the event that it cannot retrieve a value from the time series, the algorithm will adjust the retrieval time to utilize the time series’ interval offset, and again attempt to retrieve the initial profile temperatures.
 If initial values are not retrieved by either method, the compute will fail.

-The Jython processor runs the compute with the information specified above.
-After the ResEvap computations complete, the output time series are parsed from the ResEvap compute objects.
-Although ResEvap creates output data files, these are not accessed by the Jython processor.
-The resulting time series are converted from Time Series Containers to CWMS DataSetTx objects, and then stored to the CWMS database.
-The Time Series Containers produced by ResEvap contain a DSS pathname, which is transformed into the CWMS time series identifier when storing to the database.
-This allows ResEvap to control the identifier for each output time series, with only the office identifier, location and version being customizable.
-The parameter, parameter type, time step, and units are all pre-determined within ResEvap.
+After the ResEvap computations are complete, the output time series are parsed from the OpenDCS TimeSeries objects.
 The output time series include hourly water surface temperature, sensible heat flux, latent heat flux, solar radiation, downwelling longwave radiation, upwelling longwave radiation, and evaporation, daily evaporation, evaporation as flow, and daily water profile temperatures.
 Note that the water temperature profile values are computed at an hourly time step, but only saved to the CWMS database as a daily time series.
-After storing these time series to the CWMS database, the database connection is closed, and the script is completed.
+After storing these time series to the CWMS database, the database connection is closed, and the algorithm is completed.

 Java Compute Routines
 =====================